Skip to main content

 Magicraft was developed by Wave Games.

-Magicraft is a single player game.
+Magicraft is a single player game with multiplayer support.